Common Saved Filter Use Cases | Yext Hitchhikers Platform

 You can also use saved searches to identify what entities should have licenses applied in order to publish a Page for them.
 For example, you may only want to publish Pages for live locations - you can create a saved search that excludes closed locations, and use that saved search whenever you are deciding which Pages to launch or take down.

-In the Answers config, you can define specific saved searches for each vertical that will restrict the entities that can appear in the search results.
+In the Search config, you can define specific saved searches for each vertical that will restrict the entities that can appear in the search results.